heindetotverre/webshopexample/README.md

 # Motivation

-- I chose for Nuxt3 as per advice from a colleague to show my skills in the lastest tech
+- I chose Nuxt3 as per advice from a colleague to show my skills in the lastest tech
-- I chose for a mild TypeScript support (not strict) for code completion and therefore time saving (less bug tracing)
+- I chose for a mild TypeScript support (not strict) for code completion and therefore time saving to focus on important aspects of the prototype
-- I used some 'any' types to save time with creating interfaces
+- I used some 'any' types to focus on important aspects of the prototype
 - I used some resources I had hanging around from private projects (styling mixins for instance)
 - I chose my own implementation of state management because this is possible in Vue3 and because of time saving (less scaffolding)
-- I excluded url manipulation vased on filters because of the time frame
+- I excluded url manipulation based on filters to focus on important aspects of the prototype
-- I exluded svg's/icons because of the time frame
+- I exluded svg's/icons to focus on important aspects of the prototype
-- I excluded header/footer becuase of the timeframe
+- I excluded header/footer to focus on important aspects of the prototype

 # PS

-Vue 3 as the standard as of yesterday.
-Happt days :)
+Vue 3 as the standard as of 07-02.
+Happy days :)